-Meso-scale coupled CFD-DEM studies of particle-particle and water-particle interaction problems.
+Meso-scale evolution of particle-particle and water-particle systems:

 Understand the micromechanics of internal erosion in gap-graded soils

 Macro-scale continuum modelling of geomaterials: sand, rockfill, coal, claystone.

-- Develop Continuum Breakage Mechanics for crushable granular soils
+Develop Continuum Breakage Mechanics for crushable granular soils

-- Laboratory testing under high-pressure, high-temperature environments
+Laboratory testing of geomaterials under high-pressure, high-temperature environments

-Field-scale finite element analysis of initial-boundary value problems: user subroutine development, coupled hydromechanical analysis.
+Field-scale finite element analysis of initial-boundary value problems:

 FUNDED RESEARCH PROJECTS